milesmcc/shynet/GUIDE.md

 5. Create an admin user by running `docker run --env-file=<your env file> milesmcc/shynet:latest ./manage.py registeradmin <your email>`.
 A temporary password will be printed to the console.

-6. Set the hostname of your Shynet instance by running `docker run --env-file=<your env file> milesmcc/shynet:latest ./manage.py hostname <your public hostname>`, where `<your public hostname>` is the _publicly accessible hostname_ of your instance, including port.
-This setting affects the URL that the tracking script sends its results to, so make sure it's correct.
-(Example hostnames: `shynet.example.com` or `example.com:8000`.)

-7. Set the whitelabel of your Shynet instance by running `docker run --env-file=<your env file> milesmcc/shynet:latest ./manage.py whitelabel <whitelabel>`.
+6. Set the whitelabel of your Shynet instance by running `docker run --env-file=<your env file> milesmcc/shynet:latest ./manage.py whitelabel <whitelabel>`.
 While this setting doesn't affect any core operations of Shynet, it lets you rename Shynet to whatever you want.
 (Example whitelabels: `"My Shynet Instance"` or `"Acme Analytics"`.)

-8. Launch your webserver by running `docker run --env-file=<your env file> milesmcc/shynet:latest`.
+7. Launch your webserver by running `docker run --env-file=<your env file> milesmcc/shynet:latest`.
 You may need to bind Docker's port 8080 (where Shynet runs) to your local port 80 (http); this can be done using the flag `-p 80:8080` after `run`.
 Visit your service's homepage, and verify everything looks right!
 You should see a login prompt.
 Log in with the credentials from step 5.
 You'll probably be prompted to "confirm your email"—if you haven't set up an email server, the confirmation email will be printed to the console instead.

-9. Create a service by clicking "+ Create Service" in the top right hand corner.
+8. Create a service by clicking "+ Create Service" in the top right hand corner.
 Fill out the options as appropriate.
 Once you're done, press "create" and you'll be redirected to your new service's analytics page.

-10. Finally, click on "Manage" in the top right of the service's page to get the tracking script code.
+9. Finally, click on "Manage" in the top right of the service's page to get the tracking script code.
 Inject this script on all pages you'd like the service to track.

 ### Basic Installation with Docker Compose